securefederatedai/openfl/docs/source/workflow/director_based_workflow.interactive_api.rst

 .. note::
-    Each federation is bound to some Machine Learning problem in a sense that all collaborators dataset shards should follow the same annotation format for all samples. \
+    Each federation is bound to some Machine Learning problem in a sense that all collaborators dataset shards should allow to solve the same data science problem.
+    For example object detection and semantic segmentation problems should be solved in different federations. \

 .. _federation_api: